-The vulva is the skin and fatty tissue between the upper thighs of women, from the area of the anus to about an inch below the pubic hairline.
+The vulva is the skin and fatty tissue between the upper thighs of women.
+It extends from the area of the anus to about an inch below the pubic hairline.
 Cancer of the vulva most often affects the two skin folds (or lips) around the vagina, known as the labia.

 Vulvar cancer is not very common.
-However, it is very serious because it can affect a woman’s sexual functioning.
+However, it is very serious because it is cancer.
+It can affect a woman’s sexual functioning.
 It can make sex painful and difficult.
 If found early, vulvar cancer has a high cure rate and the treatment options involve less surgery.

 Tell your doctor if you have any of these warning signs of vulvar cancer:

-- Vulvar itching that lasts more than one month
+- Vulvar itching that lasts more than a few weeks

 - A cut or sore on the vulva that won’t heal